mia-platform/documentation/docs/fast_data/configuration/single_view_creator.md

 ### Delete

+The available strategies for the delete are the following:

+- **delete**: [Hard deletes](https://en.wiktionary.org/wiki/hard_deletion) the Single View record.
+This is the default method.
+- **virtualDelete**: [Soft deletes](https://en.wiktionary.org/wiki/soft_deletion) the Single View, setting the `__STATUS__` property to `DELETED`.

-For the delete we offer the `delete` pre-configured strategy which [Hard deletes](https://www.becomebetterprogrammer.com/soft-delete-vs-hard-delete/#Hard_Delete) the Projection record when the Base Projection gets deleted.
+The delete operation of a Single View (either hard, soft or custom) happens when the Base Projection record gets deleted.

 If you need a more complex deleting strategy we encourage you to take a look to the [Custom functions](#custom-functions) section.

 ### Custom functions